What to know about Tuesday’s primaries in California, New Jersey, Montana

 What to watch in New Mexico

-Contenders here are competing for congressional seats, a US Senate seat and a long list of statewide offices, but the most coveted job is the one of the governor.
+Contenders here are competing for congressional seats, a US Senate seat and a long list of statewide offices, but the most coveted job is that of governor.

 One of the most noteworthy gubernatorial campaigns has come from former Interior Secretary Deb Haaland, who is running for the Democratic nomination.
-Previously, she made history as the first Indigenous cabinet secretary in US history, serving under President Joe Biden.
+Previously, she made history as the first Indigenous cabinet secretary in US history, serving under President Biden.

 Should she win the governor’s race in November, Haaland — a member of the Laguna Pueblo nation — would be the first Indigenous woman to be elected governor in the US.